Curating 'Sustainable Futures Exhibition'

 Fig.2 Main wall of exhibition laid out for measurements and placement.

 A critical part of the exhibition’s success lay in its ability to communicate sustainable futures to a wider public.
-Working with the curatorial and graphic design teams, I helped ensure that signage, infographics, and printed matter were clear, cohesive, and resonant.
-We developed minimal but bold visual language to guide visitors through the space, while maintaining a tone that respected both academic inquiry and public accessibility.
-I also supported the integration of digital storytelling elements that enhanced context for the projects on display, using screen-based media to offer depth without distraction.
+Working with the curatorial and graphic design teams, I led the writing and narrative design, and made sure that print assets were clear and cohesive.
+The graphics team developed minimal yet bold visual language to guide visitors through the space, with both an inquisitive and accessible verbiage.
+I also supported the integration of digital storytelling elements that enhanced context for the projects on display, using a mix of physical, digital and immersive installation experiences.

 Img.15-16 Information about the exhibition.